SamTh3D3v/AltBrowser/Alt-Browser.package/ABGoToSubclassCommand.class/README.md

-This command brings you to the first sublass of a class
+This command brings you to the first subclass of a class